matsuand/docs.docker.jp/engine/reference/run.md

     --ip=""            : Sets the container's Ethernet device's IPv4 address --ip6=""           : Sets the container's Ethernet device's IPv6 address --link-local-ip=[] : Sets one or more container's Ethernet device's link local IPv4/IPv6 addresses
+    {% endcomment %}
+    --dns=[]           : Set custom dns servers for the container --network="bridge" : Connect a container to a network 'bridge': create a network stack on the default Docker bridge 'none': no networking
+                          'container:<name|id>': reuse another container's network stack
+                          'host': use the Docker host network stack '<network-name>|<network-id>': connect to a user-defined network
+    --network-alias=[] : Add network-scoped alias for the container --add-host=""      : Add a line to /etc/hosts (host:IP) --mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address --ip6=""           : Sets the container's Ethernet device's IPv6 address --link-local-ip=[] : コンテナーのイーサネットデバイスに 1つまたは複数のIPv4/IPv6によるリンクローカルアドレスを設定します。

 {% comment %}
+By default, all containers have networking enabled and they can make any outgoing connections.
+The operator can completely disable networking with `docker run --network none` which disables all incoming and outgoing networking.
+In cases like this, you would perform I/O through files or `STDIN` and `STDOUT` only.
 {% endcomment %}
 By default, all containers have networking enabled and they can make any outgoing connections.
 The operator can completely disable networking